 IMPORTANT: Please review the OneSync Setup Requirements article before processing further into the setup.

 The OneSync Installer will create and configure a database server and website for your OneSync account.
 The listed items are required and included with your installation:

-- Microsoft .NET Framework 4.5
+- Microsoft .NET Framework